 ; to the more contemporary sounds of Chris Thomas King

 and Robben Ford

 .
-Chris has stepped back from managing Arhoolie and the Down Home Music Store, but he oversees the Arhoolie Foundation, which backs many artistic projects in music, film and video and an important scheme to digitise music archives like his own extensive Mexican collection and others like ethnologist Harry Oster’s field recordings, for example.
+Chris stepped back from managing Arhoolie and the Down Home Music Store and the Arhoolie Foundation, which backs many artistic projects in music, film and video.
+The Foundation digitized music archives like Chris’s own extensive Mexican collection and others like ethnologist Harry Oster’s field recordings, for example.

 Chris Strachwitz died at the age of 91 in May 2023.